 These “insignificant” actions are small things we are aware of, but we do not know if one night they decided to have pizza delivered to their door only an hour before you chose to do the same thing.
 Or if they shared a post that came across your feed that you also couldn’t resist doing.

-We are always connected to those people in our lives that are no longer in them, whether it be an old boyfriend or girlfriend or a best friend that we no longer speak to.
+Whether it be an old boyfriend or girlfriend or a best friend that we no longer speak to.
 I don’t mean to say those old feelings are there, because people are capable of moving on and they should never feel tied down to the past.
 But this is a case of a phenomenon we cannot control and something people should learn to appreciate and understand.

 The truth is, those old lovers or friends crossed our path for a reason, and understanding why they did is important.

 You see, we usually bond with those who think like us.
 We make friends based on differences sometimes, sure, but we bond when we have things in common—a love for a certain activity, a similar fashion style or music taste, and even combined hate for something.